brandonln53/Eat-Da-Burger/README.md

 ![Localhost Web View](eat-da-burger-localhost.png)

 ## Credits
 This project is a homework for the University of Denver Full-Stack Web Development Bootcamp.
-Thank you for view and trying it.
+Thank you for viewing and (possibly) trying it.

 https://github.com/brandonln53/Eat-Da-Burger